MaTsou/thy_result/README.md

 This tiny gem is largely inspired by dry-monad and what I understood of it (and I know I am far from understanding what is a monad).

-TheResult provide a way to wrap anything a method could returned.
+ThyResult provide a way to wrap anything a method could returned.
 The wrapper is carrying information about what is the content ( Success, Failure, ... ).
+ThyResult provide an easy way to define result types.
 See examples below.

 ## Installation